cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> c = CogniteClient()
     >>> status = c.login.status()

-Read more about the `Cognite Client`_ and what functionality it exposes below.
+Read more about the `CogniteClient`_ and what functionality it exposes below.

 Plotting Time Series
 --------------------